-Do you have a community program idea that could help strengthen the physical, sexual, social, or mental health and wellbeing of the GBQ and Gender Diverse people in BC?
+Do you have an idea for a community program, dialogue, workshop, or presentation that could help strengthen the physical, sexual, social, or mental health and wellbeing of GBQ men and Gender Diverse people in BC?
+Whether it’s a support group for newcomers, a group workout class, or a workout to learn about fetish, HIM can help support, host, and promote your activity through the Community Organizers program.
 Whether it’s a support group for newcomers, a group cycling activity, or a group to learn about fetish, HIM can help support, host and promote your program through the Community Organizers program!

 ABOUT THE PROGRAM

-Working toward our vision of “GBQ men and Gender Diverse people building healthy lives together” we want to empower members of our diverse communities to organize and lead community programs that will help address community needs which might be under-served under existing programs led directly by HIM.
+Working toward our vision of “GBQ men and Gender Diverse people building healthy lives together” we want to empower members of our diverse communities to organize and lead community programs that will help address needs that might be underserved by existing programs led directly by HIM.

-By becoming a Community Organizer with HIM, you will have the full support of HIM staff to develop your own community program idea which you will be able to host at HIM and promote to HIM’s audience.
-Also groups hosted through the Community Organizers program will have a chance to benefit from financial support to assist with costs associated with organizing and facilitating.
+By becoming a Community Organizer with HIM, you will have the full support of HIM staff to develop your own program idea that you will be able to host via HIM and have promoted to HIM’s audience.
+Groups hosted through the Community Organizers program will also benefit from financial support to assist with costs associated with organizing and facilitating.

 HOW TO BECOME A COMMUNITY ORGANIZER